Bachelor of Arts: Urban Planning and Design

-- Students are able to demonstrate written, oral, and graphic communication skills required in planning.
+- Students demonstrate written, oral, and graphic communication skills and professional work capacity required in planning and design practice.

-- Students know and exercise professional ethics and responsibility.
+- Students can articulate and exercise professional ethics and responsibility.

 The Urban Planning and Design program provides an innovative curriculum that incorporates a combination of broad liberal arts courses, with a core of professional planning classes, coupled with a series of design studios.
 The design studio represents a forum where students employ a creative process, infused with knowledge gained from supporting courses, to generate holistic urban planning and design solutions.
 Urban design projects will engage professionals, civic officials, neighborhood leaders and government officials into an important dialogue.

 Admission to the program is selective and reviewed by the UPD program.

 |Oral Communication (choose one of the following):||3|